-Family Ambassadors are family leaders representing each of KIPP SoCal Public Schools's schools.
-Ambassadors participate in regular leadership training over the course of an academic year, focused on civic engagement and community organizing.
-Some of their work includes registering families to vote, advocating for education legislation locally, in Sacramento and Washington DC, and hosting the annual KIPP SoCal Public Schools Family Summit every spring.
+Family Ambassadors are parent leaders representing each of KIPP SoCal Public Schools's schools.
+Ambassadors participate in monthly leadership trainings over the course of an academic year, focused on civic engagement and community organizing.
+Some of their work includes registering families to vote, advocating for education legislation in Sacramento and Washington DC and hosting the annual KIPP SoCal Public Schools Parent Summit every spring.
 Please see your School Leader to learn the Ambassadors representing your school.